DHPL Team Challenge League Rules

-Each match consists of 4 cumulative games where each player receives a score between 0-10.
+Each match consists of 5 cumulative games where each player receives a score between 0-10.
 The team with the highest score when completing the full bank of machines will win that match, the team with the lowest score with lose that match, if there is a tie then it stays a tie.
-Team will play each other twice on the assigned four machines (1 bank) each league night, the schedule will be posted so each team knows whom they are facing on what particular bank of machines.
-Once all teams have finished playing their 2 sets of 4 games it will be determined what the standings look like after that night.
+Team will play twice a night on an assigned bank of five machines.
+The schedule will be posted so each team knows whom they are facing on what particular bank of machines.

 Matches are designed to feature 4 players from each team.
 A team may compete with only 3 players in attendance, but they do so at a penalty (see: Attendance).
 If they have less than 3 players then they forfeit all of the games that night.